 UGA EFNEP delivers interactive educational sessions where participants try new recipes and learn how to improve nutrition practices, stretch their food dollars, and prevent food-borne illness.
 We provide all teaching materials and recipe ingredients at no cost to our partners or participants.
 We only require a table and electricity.
 Kitchen facilities are not necessary.

-UGA EFNEP programming is based on three curricula:
+UGA EFNEP programming is based on four curricula:

 Food Talk is a series of eight sessions that provide information and resources for adults who are parents or caregivers of young children.